Aale Corona

 Aale Corona is a 2021 Sri Lankan family drama film directed by Sanjaya Nirmal and produced by U. A. Palliyaguru for Cloud Films.
-It stars Jehan Appuhamy and Dishni Rajapaksa in the lead roles along with Wasantha Vittachchi, Deepani Silva, Buddhika Jayaratne in supportive roles.
+It stars Jehan Appuhamy and Dishni Rajapaksa in the lead roles along with Wasantha Wittachchi, Deepani Silva, Buddhika Jayaratne in supportive roles.
 The film has shot in realistic style.
 FILL-T R and Adisha Beats composed rap music and Seneth Dayantha involved with rock songs in the film.
 The film was completed in just 17 days during the long COVID-19 epidemic season.

 The film depicts a couple living alone during the COVID-19 period and their 42-day period.
 It also emphasis on experiences that led to the battle of life in the face of social and economic crisis.
 About 90% of the film's frames are shot in the same room.

 The film has received negative reviews from critics.